First measurement of the $^{10}{\rm B}(\alpha,n)^{13}{\rm N}$ reaction in an inertial confinement fusion implosion at the National Ignition Facility: Initial steps toward the development of a radiochemistry mix diagnostic: Post-shot modeling in 1D

 The dynamics of the implosion are best illustrated in the $r$--$t$ contour plot from a 1D \texttt{xRAGE} simulation, shown in \cref{fig:1d_r-t}.
 The density contours are shown in grayscale and the laser power deposition is illustrated in the color contours.
 The laser drive lasts for the first $2.4\,\rm ns$ of the implosion, ablating material off of the outer surface of the capsule and driving the remaining mass inwards.
-The shell was designed such that the inner \isotope[10]{B}-doped portion would be mostly intact at stagnation, providing sufficient targets for the $\alpha$ particles, while the outermost pure Beryllium layer was ablated off.
 As the shell coasts inwards, its kinetic energy is converted into internal energy of the DT fuel, which is shown in the dashed black line of \cref{fig:1d_r-t}.
-The peak value occurs at $4.45\,\rm ns$, which can be used as a proxy for bang time.
+The peak value of fuel internal energy occurs at $4.425\,\rm ns$, which nearly coincides with the capsule bang time.
+Given the fuel conditions as a function of time, we calculated the DT neutron production rate, resulting in a predicted total yield of $3.31\cdot10^{15}$ DT neutrons and a burn width of $323\,\rm ps$ (see also \cref{fig:yields} and \cref{tab:1d_res}).

-Given the fuel conditions as a function of time, we calculated the DT neutron production rate, resulting in a predicted total yield of $2.60\cdot10^{15}$ and a burn width of $302\,\rm ps$ (see also \cref{fig:yields} and \cref{tab:1d_res}).
 The corresponding bang time density and temperature profiles (assuming no hydrodynamical mix between the fuel and the ablator shell material) are shown in \cref{fig:rho-temp}.
-At this time, the fuel-ablator interface is situated at $178.5\,\mu\rm m$, with a DT average density of $1.15\,\rm g/cc$ and a peak ablator density of $8.67\,\rm g/cc$.
-The central ion and electron temperatures are $7.5\,\rm keV$ and $4.4\,\rm keV$, respectively.
-The radiation temperature in the capsule is much smaller, only about $530\,\rm eV$.
+At this time, the fuel-ablator interface is situated at $181.5\,\mu\rm m$, with a DT average density of $1.12\,\rm g/cc$ and a peak ablator density of $8.74\,\rm g/cc$.
+The central ion and electron temperatures are $7.65$ and $4.59\,\rm keV$, respectively.
+The radiation temperature in the capsule is much smaller, only about $512\,\rm eV$.

-\subsection{RadChem Analysis}
+\subsection{RadChem analysis}

 We developed a charged-particle transport post-processor in order to study $\alpha$-induced reactions in the ablator material.
-Given the generic reaction $X(\alpha,n)Y$, the final number of nuclei $N_Y$ is given by the integral over energy and time of the $\alpha$-particle flux $\Phi_\alpha(E,t)$, multiplied by the reaction cross-section $\sigma_{\alpha X}(E)$ and the initial number of nuclei $N_X$:
+Here, we describe the post-processor and apply it to our 1D post-shot simulation results.
+Given the generic reaction $X(\alpha,n)Y$, the final number of nuclei $N_Y$ is given by the integral over energy and time of the $\alpha$-particle flux $\Phi_\alpha(E,t)$, multiplied by the reaction cross section $\sigma_{\alpha X}(E)$ and the initial number of nuclei $N_X$

 where the energy integral is evaluated for $\alpha$-particle energies from $3.5$ to $0\,\rm MeV$.
 In our study, $X=\isotope[10]{B},\,\isotope[9]{Be}$ and $Y=\isotope[13]{N},\,\isotope[12]{C^*}$, respectively.